fabric8-analytics/cli-tools/README.md

         <img src="https://codecov.io/gh/fabric8-analytics/cli-tools/branch/main/graph/badge.svg?token=AN4JV0BPW1"/>
       </a>
 </p>

+This repo would server as an interface between the different CRDA clients and the platform.
+It contains tools that will be used by clients inorder to generate required input for platform APIs.
+One such tool is `gomanifest`.

 ## gomanifest CLI tool
 This tool shall be used by client that needs to trigger stack analyses request for golang software stack.
 The tool generate a manifest file that should be passed to stack analyses request for CRDA platform API.